A comprehensive guide to track day insurance

 It’s not often you get the chance to push your car to its limits.

-But before putting the pedal to the metal, arranging some form of specialist track insurance could provide the type of protection that your regular motor policy is extremely unlikely to offer.
+But before putting the pedal to the metal, arranging some form of specialist track insurance should provide the protection your regular motor policy is unlikely to offer.

 Hopefully, this guide will help to explain what a track-day policy will (and won’t) cover – and outline why you might want to consider it.